mnylen/lzw/docs/Specification.md

 ### Introduction

-The subject of the project is to implement a Lempel-Ziv-Welch (LZW) compression and decompression algorithm with the Java programming language version 1.6.
+The subject of the project is to implement a Lempel-Ziv-Welch (LZW) data compression and decompression algorithm with the Java programming language version 1.6.
 Furthermore, the implementation will use variable-width code lengths for improved compression ratio with larger documents.

-As a secondary goal, the implementation will be made to behave like regular InputStreams and OutputStreams in Java.
+As a secondary goal, the implementation will be made to behave like regular `InputStream`s and `OutputStream`s in Java.
 This way the code can be used easily in other projects as well.

 ### Tools